Jan 24, 2012

 "Mom, my cello string is broken.
 I guess I can't practice."
 Matt yells.

 "You have three left.
 Work around it," I yell back.

 We've replaced at least 84 strings on that cello.
 The last cello was crushed under our suburban, but that's a story for another day.
-Sometimes I feel like I'm stuck in that movie, "Ground hog Day" where he keeps waking up, and reliving the same thing over and over again.
 Surely there is some homeschooling mom out there who doesn't have it all together.
 I grab my laptop and google, "homeschooling moms who don't have it together."
 I come up empty.
 I did find a homeschooled 7 year old working on his master's degree, and another homeschooling mamma who has a freezer full of meals for the next 12 years.
-This particular group of homeschoolers wear the "Homeschooling badge" proudly, and some believe that all should have one just like theirs.
+This particular group of homeschoolers wear the "Homeschooling badge" proudly.
 When you talk to them, they like to slip in little phrases like, "When we were studying quantum physics the other day...."
 I shamefully look down at my "homeschool badge."
 It appears to be upside down, and covered in chocolate.
 Most days, I wear my hair in a messy bun with the same sweatshirt on.
 If I do decide to put makeup on, Annie asks where we're going, so I try to keep her stabilized.
 When I took Emma for her first dental cleaning, the hygienist asked her how often she brushes, and she proudly announced, "When we go to church and to the library."
 The hygienist looked at me like, "Is she telling the truth?"
 I smiled and shrugged.
 "We're religious bookworms."
 The scary thing is that Emma was HAPPY with that information.
 She actually thought she gave the good answer for that one.